 Select Your Tribe

-Go to Poptropolis Games, if you’re not already there.
+Welcome to Poptropolis Games!
 You will be brought to a screen where you can choose which tribe you will represent.
 The eight tribes that you can represent are Flying Squid, Wildfire, Yellowjackets, Pathfinders, Black Flags, Nightcrawlers, Seraphim, and Nanobots.

 Choose the tribe that you want to represent, and press the “Start” button.
 You will receive a Jersey with your tribe’s colors on it.
 You don’t have to wear it, but you can use it to show some spirit!